18F/methods/pages/interview-checklist.md

 ### Make sure to
 - [ ] Remind your team of the purpose of the interview
 - [ ] Establish clear roles for anyone who will join (for example, moderators, observers, notetakers, etc.).
-Consider passing along this role guide.
 - [ ] Confirm with teammates, especially remote ones, how they might ask questions during the interview (for example, in a Slack thread)
 - [ ] Do a tech check: confirm that screen sharing, recording, etc. works
 - [ ] Check receipt of a signed participant agreement ([example](/participant-agreement))